singingwolfboy/create-linked-clubhouse-story/README.md

           github-token: ${{ secrets.GITHUB_TOKEN }}
           clubhouse-token: ${{ secrets.CLUBHOUSE_TOKEN }}
           project-name: Engineering
+          opened-state-name: Started
+          merged-state-name: Done
+          closed-state-name: Abandoned
 ```

 The `project-name` variable should contain the name of the Clubhouse project
 that you want the Clubhouse story to be associated with.
+The
+`opened-state-name`, `merged-state-name`, and `closed-state-name` variables
+should contain the name of the state that you want the Clubhouse story to
+be in when the pull request is opened, merged, and closed, respectively.

 ## Disabled for Built-In Integration